 Tucked away behind everything – the hustle and the sounds – is this place where, in total serenity, people come for a total get-away and rejuvenation.
 A complete quality ‘me’ time with a ‘do not disturb’ sign on.
 And just recently, to celebrate its 25th anniversary, the Mandarin Oriental Spa has released the brand new ‘Essence of Thailand’ spa packages with pampering programs drawn from Thai classic herbal and massage therapies.

-Above: Signature view from top of MO Spa’s golden teak wood architecture.
+Above: Signature view from the top of MO Spa’s golden teak wood architecture.

 The Essence of Thailand features The Spirit of Isaan (2.5 hours, Bt7,000++) and Lanna Ceremony(2.5 hours, Bt7,000++).
 And it was quite hard for me to choose between the two.
 But then the writer in me asked for a good tap on the Meridien lines, hence the Lanna Ceremony that features ‘Tok Sen,’ a Thai northern body-tapping therapeutic massage.

 This Lanna Ceremony also features many Thai northern cultural staples and herbs.
-Bai miang or traditionally pickled tea leaves of the Northern cuisine with its refreshing substabces is infused in the foot bath – the first cleansing step in the treatment.
-Also, ‘fang’ or ‘sappan’ with its natural red hue and loads of natural healing substances is a major restorative ingredients in the body wrapping and scrubbing.
+Bai Miang or traditionally pickled tea leaves of the Northern cuisine with its refreshing substances is infused in the foot bath – the first cleansing step in the treatment.
+Also, ‘fang’ or ‘sappan’ with its natural red hue and loads of natural healing substances is a major restorative ingredient in the body wrapping and scrubbing.
 Fang is known for promoting blood circulation and strengthening the skin’s natural structure.
 Awesome.

 Above: The Oriental Suite spacious with marble bath, treatment facility, luxury shower with massage jets and private living room.